h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ldap.rst

 Configuring LDAP in Scala
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We can pass the required properties directly as Spark properties, such as:
+You can pass the required properties directly as Spark properties, such as:

 .. code:: shell

     ./bin/sparkling-shell --conf spark.ext.h2o.ldap.login=true --conf spark.ext.h2o.login.conf=ldap.conf

-and later, we can create ``H2OContext`` without the configuration object as:
+And later, you can create ``H2OContext`` without the configuration object as:

 .. code:: scala